 “Subprocessor” means any entity which provides processing services to a Processor, as defined in Section 5.1, in furtherance of such Processor’s processing on behalf of a Controller.

-“Supervisory Authority” means an independent public authority which is established by a member state pursuant to Article 51 of the General Data Protection Regulation.
+“Supervisory Authority” means an independent public authority which is established by a member state of the European Economic Area, Switzerland or the United Kingdom.

 2. COMPLIANCE WITH LAWS

-The parties shall each represent and warrant that they will comply with their respective obligations and duties under applicable Data Protection Law.
+The parties shall each represent and warrant that they will comply with their respective obligations and duties under applicable Data Protection Laws.

 3. JOINT PROCESSOR SCENARIOS

-Each party, to the extent that it, along with the other party, acts as a Processor with respect to Personal Data, will (i) comply with the instructions and restrictions set forth in any agreement(s) with the Joint Customer; and (ii) reasonably cooperate with the other party to enable the exercise of data protection rights as set forth in applicable Data Protection Law.
-Partner and HubSpot both acknowledge and agree that each party is acting as a Processor for the Joint Customer and neither party is engaging the other as a Subprocessor.
+Each party, to the extent that it, along with the other party, acts as a Processor with respect to Joint Customer Personal Data, will (i) comply with the instructions and restrictions set forth in any agreement(s) with the Joint Customer; and (ii) reasonably cooperate with the other party to enable the exercise of data protection rights as set forth in applicable Data Protection Laws.
+The parties both acknowledge and agree that each party is acting as a Processor for the Joint Customer and neither party is engaging the other as a Subprocessor.

 4. CONTROLLER-TO-CONTROLLER SCENARIOS

-Each party, to the extent that it, along with the other party, acts as a Controller with respect to Personal Information, will reasonably cooperate with the other party to enable the exercise of data protection rights as set forth in applicable Data Protection Law.
+Each party, to the extent that it, along with the other party, acts as a Controller with respect to Personal Data, will reasonably cooperate with the other party to enable the exercise of data protection rights as set forth in applicable Data Protection Laws.

-The parties acknowledge and agree that each is acting independently as a Controller with respect of Personal Data and the parties are not joint controllers as defined in the General Data Protection Regulation.
+The parties acknowledge and agree that each is acting independently as a Controller with respect of Personal Data and the parties are not joint controllers as defined under European Data Protection Laws.